DataEditR: The GUI for Interactive Dataframe Editing in R

 Data Scientist Job at CitiBank ($100K + Bonus)

-Whenever you are ready, here’s how I can help you:
+Whenever you are ready, here’s the system they are taking:

 Here’s the system that has gotten aspiring data scientists, career transitioners, and life long learners data science jobs and promotions…